-2 credits Level I Prerequisites: (COMPASS Reading = 70 or ACS 070 may enroll concurrently) & (COMPASS Writing = 81 or ENG 091 may enroll concurrently)
+Level I Prerequisites: (COMPASS Reading = 70 or ACS 070 may enroll concurrently) and (COMPASS Writing = 81 or ENG 091 may enroll concurrently) 15 lecture, 45 lab, 0 clinical, 0 other, 60 total contact hours

 This is a basic combination welding course dealing with oxy-acetylene and arc welding designed to meet the needs of students enrolled in Auto Body Repair, Auto Mechanics, Detailer Draftsman, etc. Typical applications are made in a laboratory setting.